 Results day can be an emotional time for everyone involved.
 More so if coupled with a fast-paced Clearing race!

-After supporting your child, sibling, friend or student through all the hard work and stress of exams, finding out how everything has paid off is an important moment for you both.
+After supporting your child, sibling, friend or student through all the hard work and stress of their final year at school or college, finding out how everything has paid off is an important moment for you both.

 However, the journey isn’t over yet – they’re still in the race!
 Here are our top tips for helping them sprint to the finish line.

 Dealing with busy phone lines, pages of course details and a potentially life-changing decision can be overwhelming.
 You can help your Champion keep stress to a minimum by doing some preparation beforehand.

 In the weeks leading up to Results Day, it’s a good idea to find out: